DataDog/integrations-core/singlestore/README.md

    logs_enabled: true
    ```

-2. Add the log files you are interested in to your `singlestore.d/conf.yaml` file to start collecting your ProxySQL logs:
+2. Add the log files you are interested in to your `singlestore.d/conf.yaml` file to start collecting your SingleStore logs:

    ```yaml
      logs: